Flank/flank-dashboard/docs/08_jenkins_testing_enviroment.md

 > What was the outcome of the project?

-We decided to use the Kubernetes engine to serve the Jenkins server because this is the easies and the most convenient way to set up the Jenkins testing environment.

-The Jenkins builds configuration is in progress.
+During the investigation of the best ways to deploy the Jenkins build server, we decided to use the Amazon AWS will be the best choice in our situation, because of a couple of reasons:
+ * It has a free year trial.
+ * It has pretty good setup documentation.
+ * It allows you to connect to the instance Jenkins running through the SSH, which improves the maintainability.